OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 LibraryDirectory   /var/mobile/Containers/Data/Application/8C8E7EB0-BC9B-435B-8EF8-8F5560EB0693/Library
 ```

-Applications are identified by a UUID (Universal Unique Identifier), a random 128-bit number.
-This number is the name of the folder in which the application itself are stored.
-The static app bundle and the application data folder is stored in different locations.
+As you can see, apps have two main locations:

+- The Bundle directory (`/var/containers/Bundle/Application/3ADAF47D-A734-49FA-B274-FBCA66589E67/`).
+- The Data directory (`/var/mobile/Containers/Data/Application/8C8E7EB0-BC9B-435B-8EF8-8F5560EB0693/`).

 These folders contain information that must be examined closely during application security assessments (for example when analyzing the stored data for sensitive data).

-Important file directories are:
+Bundle directory:

 - **AppName.app**
   - This is the app's bundle contains the previously mentioned application data of the app, and it stores the static content as well as the application's ARM-compiled binary.
   - This directory is visible to users, but users can't write to it.
   - Content in this directory is not backed up.
   - The contents of this folder are used to validate the code signature.

+Data directory:

 - **Documents/**
   - Contains all the user-generated data.
 The application end user initiates the creation of this data..
   - Visible to users and users can write to it.